-\end{corollary} \begin{proof} It directly follows from Lemma~\ref{lemma:c}. \end{proof} If we start with an abstract spherical system $\s$ and a minimal parabolic subset of colors, we can repeat this procedure just using $Z(L_{Q_-})^\circ$ and $\s$.
-A candidate connected center $Z(L)^\circ$ is therefore always defined. \begin{corollary} The codimension of $Z(L)^\circ$ inside $Z(L_{Q_-})^\circ$ equals the codimension of the convex cone $\Q_{\geq0}\rho(\Delta_{Q_-})$ inside $\Hom_\Z(\Z\Sigma,\Q)$. \end{corollary} \begin{proof} From Lemma~\ref{lemma:c} and Corollary~\ref{cor:c1} we have that the rank of the lattice $\rho(\Delta_{Q_-})^\perp$ is equal to the codimension of $Z(L)^\circ$ inside $Z(L_{Q_-})^\circ$.
+\end{corollary} \begin{proof} It directly follows from Lemma~\ref{lemma:c}. \end{proof} The right hand side of the above equality is well-defined even if we do not assume that $\s$ is geometrically realizable.
+Hence this result, together with Section~\ref{s:levi}, provides a candidate Levi subgroup $L$ of $H$ defined for any spherical $G$-system $\s$. \begin{corollary} The codimension of $Z(L)^\circ$ inside $Z(L_{Q_-})^\circ$ equals the codimension of the convex cone $\Q_{\geq0}\rho(\Delta_{Q_-})$ inside $\Hom_\Z(\Z\Sigma,\Q)$. \end{corollary} \begin{proof} From Lemma~\ref{lemma:c} and Corollary~\ref{cor:c1} we have that the rank of the lattice $\rho(\Delta_{Q_-})^\perp$ is equal to the codimension of $Z(L)^\circ$ inside $Z(L_{Q_-})^\circ$.

 It remains to notice that $\rho(\Delta_{Q_-})^\perp$ is the linear part of the convex cone $\rho(\Delta_{Q_-})^\vee$, and that the latter is the dual of the convex cone $\Q_{\geq0}\rho(\Delta_{Q_-})$. \end{proof}